ttm-advisors/selling_to_K12_edu/SPEAKERNOTES.md

 * Are you a media & curriculum company?
 Or a product and platform company?
 * How complex is it to install (or is therei install)?
 * Who is the primary user?
 Are they also the buyer (Rarely the case)
+* Freemium, the channel, and how long to pay

 ### Channel considerations
 * Marketing Channels vs. Sales Channels